 Full sun to partial afternoon shade (best flowering in full sun).

-Prefers moist, yet well-drained, acidic soil; mulch to help retain moisture.
+Prefers moist, yet well-drained soil; mulch to help retain moisture.

-Often white, pink, or red; sometimes with a contrasting colored eye or throat.
+Shades of white, pink, red, and purple; sometimes with a contrasting throat.

-Both varieties are deciduous; with medium-green, heart-shaped leaves, although there are a few exceptions.
+Deciduous; with medium-green, heart- or maple-shaped leaves, although there are a few exceptions.